Aya Matsuura: 2008–2013: Graduation and Reshuffle

-2022: Return to Entertainment
+2022-24: Return to Entertainment

-On January 27, Matsuura was a guest on the podcast 'Matthew's Matthew', thus marking the end of an almost decade long hiatus.
+On January 27, Matsuura was a guest on the podcast Matthew's Matthew hosted by Takashi Fujii, thus marking the end of an almost decade long hiatus.
 On April 14, Matsuura was featured in a commercial for Nescafe 'Excella' coffee.
 On August 9, Keita Tachibana announced on Twitter that a new single 'Addicted' would be released on November 25.
+She also provided background vocals on Mariya Takeuchi's cover of "Subject: Sayonara", which Mariya wrote, originally intended as Aya's final single release.

 Other appearances

 Matsuura has appeared in many commercials for various companies; notably Pretz snack foods, Epson color printers, and Kirin beverages.
 She has also taken part and co-hosts the television show Utawara with other names in Japanese entertainment such as Johnny Jimusho's Jun Matsumoto.

 Personal life

 Matsuura and Keita Tachibana registered their marriage on August 4, 2013, after almost 12 years of dating.
 They held their wedding ceremony in Hawaii on October 7.
 On December 21, 2014, the couple announced the birth of their first child, a baby girl.